 Read3 is an intensive learn to read program for children who can't remember letters and their corresponding sounds, or read simple words including sight words.

-Read3 can be implemented as early as five years of age in response to literacy screening tests or parental concerns.
-If there is a family history of dyslexia or reading and spelling difficulties, we recommend the child start Read3 as soon as possible.
+Read3 is suitable for children aged 5-9 years.
+It can be implemented in response to parental concerns or a literacy screening test.
+If there is a family history of dyslexia or reading and spelling difficulties, don't wait!
+Early intervention is critical.

 Why Read3 works

-- developed specifically with the parent in mind - no specialist training required and it's fun for the kids
+- developed specifically with the parent in mind - no specialist training required, and children love it!

 We understand at read3